-The bit stream contains DATLEN + 1 data bits.
-Moreover, it defines the transfer size performed by the PDC assigned to the Receiver.

-If DATLEN is less than or equal to 7, data transfers are in bytes.
-If DATLEN is between 8 and 15 (included), half-words are transferred.
-For any other value, 32-bit words are transferred.
+Any other value: The bit stream contains DATLEN + 1 data bits.
+Moreover, it defines the transfer size performed by the PDC2 assigned to the Receiver.
+If DATLEN is lower or equal to 7, data transfers are in bytes.
+If DATLEN is between 8 and 15 (included), half-words are transferred, and for any other value, 32-bit words are transferred.

-LOOP: Loop Mode
+• LOOP: Loop Mode